 Things in your mouth may trap alcohol.
 Things like dentures, piercings, or braces can trap mouth alcohol.
 What does this mean to you?
 It could help you in your case if you have an elevated breath alcohol result.
 One could argue that the devices in your mouth trapped the alcohol in your mouth.
 The net result could lead to a higher breath alcohol reading.

 Here is a real life example that happened today.
-Client was wearing clear braces.
+The client was wearing clear braces.
 We took a picture of his mouth with the braces.
 We were able to use the braces along with some other favorable evidence to have a .15 breath alcohol test reduced to a charge other than DUI.